For daily wit & wisdom, sign up for the Almanac newsletter.

-Different plants need a different amount of lead time before they are ready to transplant into the garden.
+Different plants need differing amounts of lead time before they are ready to be transplanted into the garden.
 Starting too soon can result in a weak, lanky plant, while starting too late can give you one that is just not ready for the outside world—both will struggle to survive!
-Here’s what you should take into consideration before planting.
+Here’s what you should consider before planting.

 Before you even think of starting seeds, you must know your area’s spring (and fall) frost dates.
-Planting schedules like the one below or our Vegetable Planting Calendar rely on frost dates to determine when it’s safest to ultimately plant outdoors since young plants are more susceptible to a freeze.
+Planting schedules like the one below or our Vegetable Planting Calendar rely on frost dates to determine when it’s safest to plant outdoors since young plants are more vulnerable to a freeze.

 Start Seeds in the Spring

 Some perennials can be challenging to start from seed, but most are fairly easy to grow and make for an inexpensive way to fill up a new flower bed.
-Some seeds will need a period of cold temperatures before they will germinate and may also take a longer time to germinate—3-4 weeks is not unusual—so they should be started earlier than others.
-Follow the instructions given on your seed packet.
+Some seeds will need a period of cold temperatures before they germinate, and they may also take a longer time to germinate—3 to 4 weeks is not unusual—so they should be started earlier than others.
+Follow the instructions on your seed packet.

 Plant Mature Perennials in the Fall

-If you’re planning on adding mature perennial plants (such as those bought from a nursery) to your garden, the best time to plant is in the fall, so the cold temperatures and moisture that come with winter stimulate germination.
-Plant them at least six weeks before your first fall frost date in order to give them time to settle in before winter.
-Roots will still grow while temperatures are in the 40s (Fahrenheit).
+If you’re planning on adding mature perennial plants (such as those bought from a nursery) to your garden, the best time to plant is in the fall so that the winter’s cold temperatures and moisture stimulate germination.
+Plant at least 6 weeks before your first fall frost date to give the plants time to settle in before winter.
+Roots will still grow while temperatures are in the 40s (°F).
 Read all about planting and caring for perennials here!

-You can also start seeds indoors in in springtime.
+You can also start seeds indoors in springtime.
 See the chart below.

 When to Start Perennial Flower Seeds